What if a dad doesn’t want to be a dad? Do you ever feel like you’re in over your head with your children?

 How would you respond to statements like Rich’s?
-(Share some of your thoughts in the comment section below or at our Facebook page.)
+(Share some of your thoughts at our Facebook page.)
 If you’re reading this blog, then you probably view fatherhood much differently than Rich does.
 You agree that being a father is a privilege and a high calling, and not a burden.
 We can hope that someday Rich will wake up to that, but for the rest of us, maybe a better question is, What can we learn from this?

 First, who can you talk to on a regular basis to help you deal with issues and frustrations?
 We all need other dads we see regularly who can be a sounding board, listen to our frustrations and double-check our thinking.
 If you don’t have that support system in place right now, start a small group or ask another dad to meet with you.
 It’s important for all dads, but especially in challenging situations.
 Talking with a pastor or counselor is also a great idea.
 We need that wise counsel and support when things get hard.

 Second, remember that even though a child might frustrate you a lot, she’s just a child … and you’re not.
 Rich’s daughter is only four, and she only has the capacity to process issues as a little girl.
 She will handle things in a childish way, and that will make her dad’s life more challenging.
 And while older kids may be more mature, they still don’t always know how to balance logic, priorities, and emotions.
 From your kids’ perspective, you are the dad; you’re the grown-up.
 And when they misbehave it could very well be a cry for help.